 Inhale infected droplets dispersed by sneezing or coughing

 Come in close contact with an infected person

-Spread is more likely among certain populations of people, such as military personnel and homeless people.
-Spread is also more likely to occur among self-contained groups of people, such as people who live, stay, or work in nursing homes or long-term care facilities, hospital wards, prisons, military bases, universities or schools, shelters for the homeless, or day care centers.
+Spread is more likely among people in crowded settings, such as people who live, stay, or work in nursing homes or long-term care facilities, hospital wards, prisons, military bases, universities or schools, shelters for the homeless, or day care centers.

 Certain conditions increase the risk of developing and the severity of pneumococcal infections: